 We work closely with external agencies to support staff training and development of expertise.

-The SENDco will begin the National SENCo Qualification in September 2023.
+The SENDCo completed the National SENDCo Qualification in September 2024.

 The SENDCo attends termly network meetings to share best practice and be informed of updates to key legislation.